ssadedin/ximmer/docs/index.md

 ## Installation and Requirements (Native)

-To make Ximmer easier to use we have included support to automatically download and build a range of tools.
+To make Ximmer easier to use we have included support to automatically download and build the tools and other dependencies it needs.
 You should make sure before starting that you have at minimum the following requirements:

  * Java 1.7 (note: Java 1.8 does not work, unless you upgrade the bundled GATK)